matthewsouther/osoberry/src/apply.md

 ### We are currently accepting applications for our first cohort of students.

-We will be opening our school in fall 2024 with one class of mixed 3rd/4th graders.
-The following year we will have two mixed age classes: 1st/2nd grade and 3rd-5th grade.
-Our third year we will grow to three mixed age classes: 1st/2nd, 3rd/4th, & 5th/6th.
+We will be opening our school in fall 2024 with one class of mixed 1st-4th graders.
+As soon as we hit 20 enrolled students we will open two separate classes: 1st/2nd grade and 3rd/4th.

+In Fall 2025, we will have two classes: 1st/2nd grade and 3rd-5th grade.
+Our third year we will grow to three mixed-age classes: 1st/2nd, 3rd/4th, & 5th/6th.

 #### Application Process: